Program Advisory Committee (PAC)

 Fill out the form and we’ll connect you to an acting advisor!

 Sean made his acting debut at the age of five in Voyage Around My Father with Sir Laurence Olivier.
-Many TV roles for UK television followed including, Tegs in Grange Hill, Aiden Brosnan in Eastenders, Marty in Dangerfield and Lee in Sunburn (all BBC).
-Sean played the role of Euan in The WB sitcom, Off Centre, and most recently he has been playing the role of Robin Hood in ABC’s hit series Once Upon A Time .
+Many TV roles for UK television followed including Tegs in Grange Hill, Aiden Brosnan in Eastenders, Marty in Dangerfield and Lee in Sunburn (BBC).
+Sean played the role of Euan in The WB sitcom Off Centre and most recently as Robin Hood in ABC’s hit series Once Upon A Time.
+Born in England, Sean now lives in L.A.

 A PAC is comprised of a program‐relevant cross‐section of representatives from employers, alumni, the professions, and other industry representatives.
 No Story Institute employee may be a member of a PAC.
 Each PAC is encouraged to have a non‐voting student representative.